L2 Foundation Certificate In Accounting

 You will also need to bring the following to the first session:

-You should possess good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C, or an equivalent qualification.
-If you do not have a maths qualification at this level you will be required to complete a diagnostic assessment to assess the level you are currently working at.
+You should have good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C/ Grade 9-4, or an equivalent qualification or pass a diagnostic assessment.
+The ability to word process is essential.

-If these circumstances apply to you, please visit the AAT website at www.aat.org.uk for more information.
+If these circumstances apply to you, please visit the AAT website for more information.

 All AAT assessments are practical computer based assessments, available to sit periodically throughout the year.
 Assessments may be: